 - a.
-First face-to-face appointment shall occur no later than 10 business days of initial - b.
+First face-to-face appointment shall occur no later than 10 business days of initial contact. - b.
 First face-to-face appointment Medication Assisted Treatment appointment for beneficiaries with alcohol or opioid disorders shall occur no later than 5 business days. - c.
 ASAM Level of Care data for initial full assessments and follow up assessment; record ASAM level of care data on the county provided spreadsheet.
-The Adolescent ASAM screening tool should be used for adolescents. - d.
-Timely access data and ASAM data will be submitted weekly by 12:00 p.m. every Friday.
+The Adolescent ASAM screening tool should be used for adolescents.